 Climate change could cause mean sea-level rise of up to 1 metre by 2100 in Singapore.
 If there is a confluence of extreme high tides and storm surges, some projections suggest that sea levels could be as high as 4 to 5 metres.
 This is high enough to potentially flood one-third of Singapore.

-That’s why it is important for an island city like Singapore to plan ahead and reimagine our coastlines, so we can keep our shores and our people safe.
+It is thus important for an island city like Singapore to plan ahead and reimagine our coastlines, so we can keep our shores and our people safe.

-To develop measures to protect Singapore from the threat of rising sea levels, here’s what PUB has begun doing:
+To develop measures to protect Singapore from the threat of rising sea levels, here is what PUB has begun doing:

 - Commenced the development of the Coastal-Inland Flood Model in 2021 to assess flood risks holistically.